Code-Institute-Submissions/monkees-milestone-project-one/README.md

 #### tickets.html

-- **'Book Now' button call to action button** - This is a button which users are able to click, and it allows them to then complete further steps to receive instructions on how to finalise their ticket booking.
+- **'Book Now' call to action button** - This is a button which users are able to click, and it allows them to then complete further steps to receive instructions on how to finalise their ticket booking.
 - **Modal with built in form and submit button** - The modal is triggered by the 'Book Now' call to action button, and allows users to complete a form and submit their details to receive instructions on how to finalise their ticket booking.
 Each of the form's fields are required.
 Currently, no further action is taken when the 'Submit' button is clicked - this is a limitation due to the scope of the project.
 - **'Limited availability' alert** - This is a banner above the 'Book Now' button that alerts the user to the fact that there is limited ticket availability for that particular concert.
 - **'Sold Out' disabled button** - This button allows the user to see that the particular concert is sold out.
 The button is disabled and is for information purposes only.